Loans Personal Loans

 7. Ask family or friends for financial help

-Admitting you’re in need and turning to friends and family for help can be difficult.
+I know, admitting you’re in need and turning to friends and family for help can be difficult.
 But think of it this way: If you borrow money and can’t keep up with paying interest, you may need even more help down the road.
-Getting a loan from a friend or family member is likely going to be the cheapest way to borrow — and the quickest means of getting out of debt.
-And you might be surprised at how willing people are to pitch in if they know the money will keep your pet healthy.
+Getting a loan from a friend or family member may be the cheapest way to borrow — and the quickest means of getting out of debt.
+You might be pleasantly surprised at how willing people are to pitch in if they know the money will keep your pet healthy.

 8. Fundraise